-Target isn’t satisfied with just selling to Gen Z. Rather, the company has directly incorporated this generation into its product development process.
+Target isn’t satisfied with just selling to Gen Z. Nope.
+Instead, the company directly incorporates this generation into its product development process.
 Case in point: the Target Incubator, an eight-week course that gives Gen Z entrepreneurs a platform to test and sell their product ideas and gives them crash courses in the retail business—while bolstering Target’s reputation in the process.

-Products pitched by Zs this year include Jamaican dried mangoes that provide sustainable income for women farmers; a cocktail napkin that can detect drugs in a drink; and custom-made dolls that look like children who aren’t typically represented in toys.
+Products pitched by Zs this year include Jamaican dried mangoes that empower women farmers; a cocktail napkin that can detect drugs in a drink; and custom-made dolls that look like children who aren’t typically represented in toys.

-While Target and its competitors look alike on paper (think: big box stores that sell many products at low prices), Target distinguishes itself in some key ways, like size, for example.
+While Target and its competitors look alike on paper (think: big box stores that sell many products at low prices), Target distinguishes itself with a few key tactics, like size, for example.
 For a big box store, Target locations are actually on the smaller side: A typical Target is 135,000 square feet, while its competitors clock in at 170,000 or more.
 That difference amounts to nearly an entire football field of square footage, and it can make the experience of shopping at Target easier compared to its competitors.

 Target has also learned from its competitors’ strengths.
 For example, Amazon’s massive collection of product reviews are a treasure trove of consumer insights.
 Target leveraged them to build a smaller and more finely curated selection of products, similar to how Amazon displays what “others ultimately bought” or products “suggested for you”.
-Whether it’s coffee or body wash or cotton towels, you’re likely to find fewer and higher quality choices with than you would at most big box stores.
+Whether it’s coffee or body wash or cotton towels, you’re likely to find fewer, higher quality choices than you would at most other big box stores.